Doctor Who merchandise: Other

+In 2010, Polish construction toy company COBI teamed up with Character Options to produce Doctor Who construction toys.
+The line mainly consisted of characters and buildable playsets from the Eleventh Doctor's era of the programme.
+Figurines were released as collectibles in blind bags that also came with clear stackable cases to display them.
+Rare and hard-to-find figurines were also released.
+The line ended in 2014, around the time of the Twelfth Doctor's TV debut.

 Micro-Universe

 Doctor Who Micro Universe is a very simple collectable miniatures game similar to Top Trumps except with a die.
 Each figure has a number of characteristics with a numerical value.
 Choose a characteristic, roll the spinner (a die replacement shaped like the TARDIS console) and add the result to the characteristic's value.
 Your opponent rolls and adds the same characteristic from his figure and the highest wins that combat.
 No movement rules included despite this being a miniatures game.
 They were sold in semi random starters of 7 figures and boosters of 3 figures, plus a TARDIS-shaped carrying case was also released.
 26 in the main set and 6 special packs that contain 1 ship (not to scale with the rest of the figures) and one special figure not available in the starters or boosters.

 Commemorative stamps

 During 1999, the Royal Mail issued twelve sets of postage stamps known as the "Millennium Series".
 One set of four stamps was issued every month, and each had a common theme.
 The set issued on 1 June 1999 was named "The Entertainers' Tale", and the 44p stamp featured a Dalek.
 The others of this set depicted: Freddie Mercury on the 19p stamp; Bobby Moore on the 26p; and Charlie Chaplin on the 64p.